How to Configure your browser for Figma

 If you're using the Figma Desktop app, then you won't need to install the Figma Font Helper to use locally stored fonts.

-Check out our Using Local Fonts article for more information.
+Check out our Use Local Fonts with Figma Font Helper article for more information.